Gabrielle Marks | Reviewed: 6/4/2025

 Baby owls, or owlets, may fall prey to raccoons, snakes, and short-tailed weasels.

 Adult barn owls do not have many predators.
 Though relatively small, these birds extend their wings and hiss at anything perceived as a predator, scaring off many.
-The great horned owl will sometimes feed on the barn owl, and the smaller barn owls of Western Europe sometimes fall prey to other birds of prey such as eagles, buzzards, falcons, and other owls.
-[UM]
+The great horned owl will sometimes prey on the barn owl, and the smaller barn owls of Western Europe are sometimes preyed upon by other birds of prey, such as eagles, buzzards, falcons, and other owls.
+[12]

 Behavior